edroper/Dislike.Me/README.md

 How It Works: We pull all your status updates from the last year until present time.
 We then calculate all the likes from your friends who have liked at least 2 of your posts, and sort from least amount to most.

-Code is still a little rought.
+Code is still a little rough.
 Not responsible for any lost friendships as a result of using this application

 How To Use: